-Selecting a meaningful action that resonates with your unique community.
-That is the single-most important part of creating an action.
+Selecting a meaningful action that resonates with your unique community is the single-most important part of creating an action.

 Fortunately, there are some tried and true ways to find the right action for your audience.
 First, go back and look at your past actions—online and offline.
 What patterns do you see?
 Look for things like: